 Each of the view tabs displays a design view.
 A selection of a design element in one view is reflected in other views.
-For example, when you click and select a bus port in the Port view, the Logical view shows the OUTBUF/INBUF primitives (for the bus) selected and the Net view shows the net (connected to the INBUF/OUTBUF of the port) selected.
+Take for example, when in the Port view you click and select a bus port, the Logical view shows the OUTBUF/INBUF primitives (for the bus) selected and the Net view shows the net (connected to the INBUF/OUTBUF of the port) selected.